brettski/brettski/stacks.md

 # Stacks within Stacks, within Stacks

-A list of stacks present and past.
-It does seem the older I get the longer this list gets :)
+A list of stacks, present and past.
+It does seem the older I get, the longer this list gets :)

-## Currently using professinally
+## Currently using professionally

 - node.js (JavaScript)
 - GraphQL